Live: Right Here, Right Now

 Live: Right Here, Right Now. is the first live album by American rock band Van Halen, released in 1993.
-It was the only live album by Van Halen until the release of Tokyo Dome Live in Concert in 2015 featuring David Lee Roth and the band's only live album featuring Sammy Hagar until the release of Live in Dallas 1991 in 2025.
+It was the only live album by Van Halen until the release of Tokyo Dome Live in Concert in 2015 featuring David Lee Roth and was the band's only live album featuring Sammy Hagar until the release of Live in Dallas 1991 in 2024.